 ATPE conducts a candidate survey project each election cycle to enable candidates to communicate their views on public education to our membership and the general public.
-All known candidates for the State Board of Education and state legislative offices were sent a letter inviting them to participate in our 2012 survey.
-Candidates who did not respond to our letter received follow-up phone calls and/or emails from ATPE staff except in a few instances in which we were unable to locate an alternative method of communication with the candidate despite due diligence.
+All known candidates for the State Board of Education and state legislative offices are sent an invitation to participate in our 2016 survey.
+Candidates who do not respond to our invitation receive follow-up phone calls and/or emails from ATPE staff members except in a few instances in which we are unable to locate an alternative method of communication with the candidate despite due diligence.
 In collecting contact information for candidates, ATPE relies on information provided by state and county political parties, news reports, Internet search engines, the Texas Secretary of State's office, private data vendors and the candidates themselves.

-The candidate survey was an online form maintained on a private Web page on ATPE's server.
-Each candidate was provided a link to the survey Web page.
-For identity verification, ATPE also supplied each candidate with a unique security code that was used to log in to and answer the survey.
-Candidates were informed that their survey responses would be included on an ATPE-sponsored website.
-ATPE also urged the candidates to keep a copy of the survey questions and their responses for their own records.
+The candidate survey is an online form maintained on a private Web page.
+Each candidate is provided a link to the survey Web page.
+For identity verification, ATPE also supplies each candidate with a unique security code that is used to log in to and answer the survey.
+Candidates are informed that their survey responses will be included on an ATPE-sponsored website.
+ATPE also urges the candidates to keep a copy of the survey questions and their responses for their own records.

-ATPE's 2012 candidate survey consisted of six open-ended questions and allowed for candidates to submit additional comments at the end of the survey.
-ATPE staff reviewed all candidate responses and edited them only for typographical errors where necessary (e.g., spelling, punctuation, capitalization).
-ATPE did not edit the candidates' survey responses for content.
+ATPE's 2016 candidate survey consists of open-ended questions and allows for candidates to submit additional comments at the end of the survey.
+ATPE does not edit the candidates' survey responses.
 The survey responses shown on our candidate detail pages represent the actual answers supplied by candidates and may not reflect the views of ATPE or our members.

-For legislative voting records, ATPE identified key votes that were taken and recorded on education-related legislation of high importance to our membership.
-The individual legislators' record votes were verified by ATPE staff using public records supplied by the Texas Legislature, as well as data obtained through private vendors.
+For legislative voting records, ATPE identifies key votes that were taken and recorded on education-related legislation that was of high importance to our membership.
+The individual legislators' record votes are verified by ATPE staff members using public records supplied by the Texas Legislature, as well as data obtained through private vendors.

-Additional candidate information found on this site was compiled from a variety of sources, including current and past ATPE candidate surveys, candidate interviews, ethics reports, official voting records, campaign literature and advertisements, media reports and websites, where applicable.
+Additional candidate information found on this site is compiled from a variety of sources, including current and past ATPE candidate surveys, candidate interviews, ethics reports, official voting records, the candidates' own campaign literature and advertisements, media reports and websites where applicable.

-Any questions about Teach the Vote or its website content should be directed to ATPE Governmental Relations.
+Any questions about Teach the Vote or its website content should be directed to ATPE Governmental Relations or (800) 777-2873.

 POLITICAL AD PAID FOR BY THE ASSOCIATION OF TEXAS PROFESSIONAL EDUCATORS